WHAT’S IN THIS REVIEW?

-Afghanistan, Algeria, Angola, Armenia, The Bahamas, Bahrain, Bangladesh, Barbados, Belgium, Bermuda, Bolivia, British Virgin Islands, Brunei Darussalam, Bulgaria, Cambodia, Cayman Islands, Chile, Colombia, Denmark, Estonia, Germany, Ghana, Kazakhstan, Kenya, Kyrgyzstan, Laos, Latvia, Lithuania, Luxembourg, Moldova, Monaco, Netherlands, Nigeria, Norway, Oman, Pakistan, Panama, Paraguay, Peru, Portugal, Puerto Rico, Romania, Russia, Saudi Arabia, Serbia, Slovenia, Sri Lanka, Sweden, Turkey, United Arab Emirates, Uzbekistan, and Venezuela
+Afghanistan, Algeria, Angola, The Bahamas, Bahrain, Bangladesh, Barbados, Belgium, Bermuda, Bolivia, British Virgin Islands, Brunei Darussalam, Bulgaria, Cayman Islands, Chile, Denmark, Estonia, Germany, Kenya, Latvia, Lithuania, Luxembourg, Moldova, Monaco, Netherlands, Nigeria, Norway, Oman, Panama, Portugal, Puerto Rico, Romania, Russia, Serbia, Sweden, Turkey, United Arab Emirates

 So, it’s a decent option for file sharing, as long as you stick to the rules.
-This leads us nicely to the next section.
+We have an excellent list of the best torrenting sites if you’re looking to torrent with PureVPN safely.
+This leads us to the next section.

-The damage to their reputation after 2017 was notable, as the average user would have expected PureVPN to have no user information to give.
-In response, they’ve tightened their logging policy in recent years, while they’ve tried to be more transparent and open about the information they do collect.
+The damage to their reputation after 2017 was notable, as the average user would have expected PureVPN to have no user information to give in the first place.
+In response, they’ve tightened their logging policy, while they’ve tried to be more transparent and open about the information they do collect.
 (Which is still more than others.)

 PureVPN has made some moves to combat censorship in the past.
-For example, they removed their Hong Kong servers in 2020 as a precautionary measure, but they still have servers in Russia, even if they’re not listed on their website.
+For example, they removed their Hong Kong servers in 2020 as a precautionary measure, eventually going on to leave the region and headquarter in BVI.

 They’re also happy to conform to the law when it comes to torrenting, even if it’s for legal files.